PhiloTFarnsworth/APrettyHuGOinWebsite/content/diatribes/satire.md

 ---
 title: "Pretty Heckin' Website is not a satire"
 weight: 10
-summary: "Every website should look like this and any which do not conform should be removed from the internet with extreme prejudice."
+summary: "Every website should look like this."
 draft: false
 ---